-Your chance to win a Gold membership for a year.
+Your chance to win $100 in cash.
 Your feature will be published inside Landscape Photography Magazine and will also be promoted via the website and our social media platforms.

 Your feature will be published in Landscape Photography Magazine and will be promoted via our website and our social media platforms.